sankalp-r/EFK-setup/README.md

 ## Deploy fluentd
 We need to deploy fluentd as a daemonset(see deploy-fluentd.yaml file).
-The the ConfigMap which we created in previously is mapped to the fluentd deployment in the deployment yaml file(deploy-fluentd.yaml)
+The ConfigMap which we created previously is mapped to the fluentd in the deployment yaml file(deploy-fluentd.yaml)